boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

  * try and get a toolchain working for BlueGene Q systems
  * categories of software used in PRACE

-### Presentation by Cyprus Institute (George T./Fotis)
+### Presentation by Cyprus Institute (George T./Fotis G.)

+N.B.
+This presentation incorporates also the 3rd-party needs of Uni.Lu

  * strong commitment from Cyprus Institute to EasyBuild
  * was really useful to quickly set up a software stack
   * GPU software, even though not all apps were there
- * useful for conformity across LinkSCEEM institutions
+ * useful for conformity across LinkSCEEM institutions - very important
  * also for setting up post-processing nodes (w/ different OS)
- * robot should not depend on fileame, but on contents of easyconfig
+ * robot should not depend on filename, but on contents of easyconfig
  * need support for multiple source paths (and dependencies? => Jens T.)
- * `--download-only` (from mirrors)
+ * `--download-only` (from mirrors), needed in relation to jumpstart procedures
  * document jail tool (and add it to bootstrap)
- * goolf: OpenMPI 1.5, OpenBLAS, FFTW w/ `--enable-avx`
+ * goolf: OpenMPI >=1.5, OpenBLAS, FFTW w/ `--enable-avx`
  * custom variables in module files (**see** `modextravars`)
  * CUDA support: in toolchain or not?
   * different CUDA versions, dependency chain, ...
- * PGI toolchain is also important for CI
+ * PGI toolchain is also important for CyI
  * OFED vs no-OFED: easy way to get rid of `-no-OFED` version suffix? via EB config file?
  * user environment: multiple source paths, custom version suffix for 'tagging' your own builds
  * FFTW single/double precision
   * separate module (and thus separate toolchains) vs 'fat' build
-  * support both single/double requires running configure/make/make install twice
+  * support both single/double in a single ffw module requires running configure/make/make install twice; doable?
+Yes.
  * local climate group requirements: Ferret, ... (see George F.)
  * Python as a part of the toolchain?
  * managing multiple EB versions